 We’re going to be using a lot of traditional deviled egg ingredients like vegan mayonnaise and mustard.
 But we will be doing a few tweaks to make it vegan.

-- Small yellow potatoes – It’s very important to not use any potatoes that are big.
+- Small yellow potatoes - This is the base of our vegan eggs recipe.
+It's very important to not use any potatoes that are big.
 We want them to be about the same size as an egg.
+When small potatoes are boiled, then cooled, the texture is very similar to an egg white.
+Small Yukon gold potatoes or yellow baby potatoes work well for this.

 - Firm tofu – Tofu is added for texture and protein.
 Firm or extra firm tofu has the same texture as egg whites.
 You can also use chickpeas.
 Tofu is really nice because it holds up really well and absorbs all the flavors that you mix with it.